dimitry-lzs/hciWeb/documents/toFix.md

         - Add operability so when user selects a preset, dummy values for lighting, color, switching patterns, etc. are set.

     - For Energy Management Page:
+        - Add random values for sun exposure and energy capacity for each time the page is loaded.

         - Add operability when user turns on `Power-saving mode`.
-Air condition should be automatically turned off and and current energy consumption value should be dropped.
+Air condition should be automatically turned off and current energy consumption value should be dropped.

     - Weather Page, Activities Page, are ok for now.